University of Lethbridge – BS

 Database Management Systems | Core | |

-Applied Mathematics | Core | |
+Applied Mathematics II | Core | |

 Python Programming Practical | Skill Enhancement Course Practical | |